rajeevj0909/BookLibrarySystem-Python/README.md

 E.g. Choose member ID, type 0, to get all the books which are currently available You can also choose what to search by.

+# Setup
 I have added a setup logfile for when the library is first being made Instruction for ratio provided in MainMenu file.
+Tkinter library and matplotlib library needed to execute.